Bedant03/Supply-Chain-Risk-Predictor/README.md

 ## 🧪 Example Input

 ```
-A major port strike in Los Angeles has halted cargo operations, causing severe delays in global shipments.
+A major port strike in Los Angeles has halted cargo operations, causing delays in global shipments.
 ```

 ---